Recordings & Collaborations…

 Griogair Featured Among Rock Legends…

-In 2024, Griogair featured as a lead artist on The Singularity — a major cinematic concept album by Emmy-winning composer Bear McCreary, known for his scores for Outlander, The Rings of Power, and The Walking Dead.
+In 2024, Griogair featured as a lead artist on The Singularity — a major cinematic concept album by Emmy-winning composer Bear McCreary, known for his scores on Outlander, The Rings of Power, and The Walking Dead.
 The album brought together some of the biggest names in music, including Slash (Guns N' Roses), Serj Tankian (System of a Down), Rufus Wainwright, Joe Satriani, Corey Taylor (Slipknot), and Buck Dharma (Blue Öyster Cult).

 Griogair’s track Exiles, created in collaboration with Bear and actor-musician Billy Boyd (best known as Pippin in The Lord of the Rings trilogy), was a groundbreaking fusion of Scottish Gaelic rap, traditional Highland music, orchestral strings, and metal — unlike anything heard before.